The-AI-Alliance/community/CONTRIBUTING.md

 The AI Alliance and its members are committed to compliance with applicable antitrust and competition laws.
 See the [AI Alliance Competition Law Guidelines](https://ai-alliance.cdn.prismic.io/ai-alliance/ZnNNb5m069VX15Z1_AIAllianceCompetitionLawGuidelines.pdf) for details.

-## The AI Alliance GitHub Organization and Repositories

-This repository contains common files, like this one, that apply to all Alliance _core_ projects under the [`The-AI-Alliance`](https://github.com/The-AI-Alliance/) GitHub organization.
-Note that some Alliance members also collaborate on other _affiliate_ projects that are managed elsewhere and which were introduced to the Alliance by members seeking additional collaborators.
-The best way to find out about all the projects is to browse the [Alliance website](https://thealliance.ai/our-work).

-In addition, some work is tracked at a high level in GitHub "projects" [here](https://github.com/orgs/The-AI-Alliance/projects) for projects that cut across different repos and GitHub organizations.
+## Contributing New Projects

+Do you have a project you think the AI Alliance might be interested in?
+See the separate [Contributing Projects to the AI Alliance](CONTRIBUTING_PROJECTS.md) page for how you can propose projects for adoption by the Alliance.

-## The Contribution Process
+## The Process for Contributing to Existing Projects

-We follow normal _GitOps_ practices.
-We ask that all work in a particular repo be contributed as a pull request where it will be, built automatically and tested (for code changes), reviewed by maintainers, and merged when accepted.
+For individual contributions to AI Alliance projects, we follow normal _GitOps_ practices.
+We ask that all work in a particular repo be contributed as a pull request where it will be built and tested automatically (for code changes), reviewed by committers, and merged when accepted.

 ### Creating a Contribution